Recording 20% off-the-job training

 It has been over five years since the Government published guidance on how to manage and record off-the-job training – but many people tell us they’re still struggling.

-To help clear things up, we’re answering some of the most commonly asked questions – such as what can and cannot be used for off-the-job training, and how training providers should measure and record the 20%.
+To help clear things up, we’re answering some of the most commonly asked questions – such as what can and cannot be used for off-the-job training.

 Why was off-the-job training introduced?